HL7/cqf-recommendations/pages/documentation-terminology.md

 # Using Terminology

 Terminologies are a critical aspect of supporting interoperable computable content.
 This implementation guide defines profiles for the CodeSystem and ValueSet resources to identify key elements that must be supported.

+Readers of this implementation guide should be familiar with the [Using Codes](http://hl7.org/fhir/R4/terminologies.html) topic in the base FHIR specification.

 ## Code Systems

 Standard and established code systems should be used whenever possible.
 Only in the case that existing code systems do not provide the necessary concepts should new code systems be defined.
 If required, code systems defined by content conforming to this IG SHALL use the [cpg-codesystem](StructureDefinition-cpg-codesystem.html) profile.

+Refer to the base FHIR specification for a list of established [code systems](http://hl7.org/fhir/R4/terminologies-systems.html) and the corresponding canonical URL.

 ## Value Sets